Warner-Bell/aws-s3hosted-website-devops/README.md

 - Basic development environment setup (How-to Doc ---> `DEV_ENV_SETUP.md`)
 - GitHub account and a generated access token (How-to Doc ---> `GENERATE-GITHUB-TOKEN.md`)
-- AWS account with appropriate permissions (IAM Role with S3, CloudFront, and Route 53 access).
+- AWS account with appropriate permissions (IAM Role with S3, CloudFront, lambda, dynamodb, cert manager and Route 53 access).
 - A domain name and a Route 53 hosted zone (If purchased from AWS, no additional configuration necessary).
 - Basic knowledge of HTML, CSS, and JavaScript (for website development).

 ## 🔄 Workflows

 ### 🆕 Deploy Site
-Manually or comment-triggered workflow to deploy the website.
-This can be done by executing the workflow through the GitHub Actions tab.
+Manually (This can be done by executing the workflow through the GitHub Actions tab) or comment-triggered workflow to deploy the website.

 ### 🔄 Update Site
 Automatically updates the S3 bucket and invalidates the CloudFront distribution when changes are pushed to the `main` branch in the `website-prod` directory.
 Ensure the changes follow proper versioning and compatibility checks.

 ### 🗑️ Destroy Site
 Manually or comment-triggered workflow to tear down the website infrastructure.
-This removes the S3 bucket and disassociates the CloudFront distribution.
+This destroys cloudformation stacks with all resources.

 ## 🖥️ Local Development